thanhtamdc/Relayer-v2.0.0-for-testnet-task-STRIDE/README.md

 ```

-Thanks to goooodnes#8929 and Zuka#5870 for creating this guide
+Thanks to goooodnes#8929 and Zuka#5870 for helping me create this guide
 <br>